 A teacher at Timberlane Regional High School must maintain three types of records.
-They include attendance, grades, and a plan book.
+They include attendance, grades, and course plans.
 Attendance and grades are kept through PowerSchool.
+The plans can be reflected in each class's Google Classroom.

 Attendance

 A teacher is required to take attendance daily and to correct a student's attendance when needed.
 Attendance is taken through PowerSchool/Grade.